CAST-Extend/com.castsoftware.uc.ImgUserLogReader/README.md

 # com.castsoftware.uc.ImgUserLogReader

 ### 	**This extension is used for**
+*   Tracking users activity in Cast Imaging
-* 	Reading user data from audit-trail log of Cast Imaging
+*   Get insights on application team’s engagement on Cast Imaging
-* 	Data of applications accessed on Cast Imaging by the users
+* 	Applications accessed on Cast Imaging by the users
 * 	Users login data

 ***